Antenna

 - getAllPositions(polarization=True)

-Returns the positions of all elements in this panel in a 2-D numpy array.
+Returns the positions of all elements in this panel as a 2-D NumPy array.

 - Parameters:

-, the positions of all elements is returned.
+polarization (bool) – If this is a dually polarized panel and this parameter is True, the positions of all elements are returned.
 In this case, there will be repeated positions in the returned array as the 2 polarized pairs of elements have the same position.
-Otherwise, ifpolarization=False
+Otherwise, if

 An